dsoprea/RijndaelPbkdf/pprp/resources/README.rst

 Notes
 -----

-A different block-size may be passed in to each of the generators.
-The default block-size can also be passed via environment variable as PPRP_BLOCK_SIZE.
+A different block-size may be passed to each of the generators.
+The default block-size can be changed via the PPRP_BLOCK_SIZE environment variable.